 (c) this Guaranty, when executed and delivered, will constitute a valid and legally binding agreement of Guarantor, except as the enforceability of this Guaranty may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors' rights generally and by general principles of equity as they apply to the Guarantor.

 4. Successors and Assigns.
-The guaranty hereunder is a continuing guaranty and shall apply to all Guaranteed Obligations whenever arising and shall inure to the benefit of the successors or assigns of HPL.
+The guaranty hereunder is a continuing guaranty and shall apply to all Guaranteed Obligations, up to the maximum stated in paragraph 2 hereof, whenever arising and shall inure to the benefit of the successors or assigns of HPL.
 HPL may assign, charge or transfer all or any of its right, title and interest in this Guaranty upon such terms as HPL may think fit to any agent for and on behalf of any syndicate of banks and financial institutions providing credit and guaranty facilities to HPL in connection with the Interconnect Agreement.
-Neither HPL or BVP may assign or otherwise transfer any of its rights or obligations hereunder without the prior written consent of the other party which shall not be unreasonably withheld, conditioned or delayed.
+Neither HPL nor BVE may assign or otherwise transfer any of its rights or obligations hereunder without the prior written consent of the other party which shall not be unreasonably withheld, conditioned or delayed.
 Notwithstanding the preceding sentence, without the consent of HPL this Guaranty may be assigned to a limited liability company which is an affiliate of Guarantor and into which Guarantor transfers substantially all of its assets and Guarantor shall thereafter be released from any rights or obligations under this Guaranty, provided that Guarantor provides prior written notice to HPL of the assignment and represents in such notice that the assignee has or will have the same or better credit immediately after the assignment as the assignor had immediately before the assignment and such company assumes all of the rights and obligations of Guarantor hereunder.
 This Guaranty may be replaced with an irrevocable letter of credit or a performance bond having a face value of $300,000 issued by a financial institution and having terms reasonably acceptable to HPL.

 5. Waivers.
-Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) presentment and demand concerning the liabilities of Guarantor, except as expressly hereinabove set forth; and (c) any right to require that any action or proceeding be brought against BVP or any other person, or except as expressly hereinabove set forth, to require that HPL seek enforcement of any performance against BVP or any other person, prior to any action against Guarantor under the terms hereof.
+Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) presentment and demand concerning the liabilities of Guarantor, except as expressly hereinabove set forth; and (c) any right to require that any action or proceeding be brought against BVE or any other person, or except as expressly hereinabove set forth, to require that HPL seek enforcement of any performance against BVE or any other person, prior to any action against Guarantor under the terms hereof.

 Except as to applicable statutes of limitation, no delay of HPL in the exercise of, or failure to exercise, any rights hereunder shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any obligations hereunder.

-Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the obligations, or any part thereof or any changes or modifications to the terms of the Interconnect Agreement.
+Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the obligations, or any part thereof or any changes or modifications to the terms of the Interconnect Agreement; provided such changes are agreed to in writing by the parties thereto.

 6. Notices.
 All notices to Guarantor required to be served under this Guaranty shall be in writing and shall be served by commercial overnight delivery services or by registered mail and shall be addressed as follows:

-___________________

-___________________

-___________________

-ATTN: Legal Counsel – Brazos Valley Project, L.P.
+NRG Energy, Inc.

+901 Marquette Avenue

+Suite 2300

+Minneapolis, MN 55402

+ATTN: Treasurer

 or at such other address as Guarantor may from time to time designate in writing to HPL.
 All notices required to be served under this Guaranty will be effective when received by the addressee.